-My name is Marie Segares and I’m a crochet and knitting blogger, designer, teacher, podcaster, and small business consultant.
+My name is Marie Segares and I’m a crochet and knitting designer and teacher, a crafts and food blogger, author, podcaster, and small business consultant.

 Growing up, I never wanted to own a business.
 My mom is an entrepreneur, and I knew that it required a lot of hard work and dedication.
 There was always uncertainty, even if you became successful.